-As the tallest volcano in Costa Rica standing at 11,260 feet (3,432 meters), Irazu has impressed visitors for years and is one of the most popular national parks in the country.
-Though no noticeable activity has occurred since the 90’s, that doesn’t mean Irazu has slipped under the radar as it was the centerpiece of the famous Sony ad, spewing millions of flower petals from the crater in their commercial.
+As the tallest volcano in Costa Rica standing at 11,260 feet (3,432 meters), Irazu has impressed visitors for years and is one of the most popular in the country.
+It has even caught international attention as it was the starring feature in a famous Sony ad a few years ago.

 Irazu Volcano National Park

 How to get to Irazu Volcano from San Jose

 You will need to drive to Cartago from San Jose first.
 The drive is about 1.5 hours depending on traffic.
 You can find directions on Waze.

 Irazu Volcano erupted in 1963 and created quite a frenzy as it happened on the same day that then US president John F. Kennedy arrived in Costa Rica.

 The park was established not too long before in 1955 to protect the flora and fauna and various ecosystems and biomes that exist in the area.
 Though the park itself is fairly big at 5,705 acres (2,300 hectares), the whole area isn’t completely open to the public.
 The public can visit just a short area of the national park to see the main craters.

 Below is the map of the national park.
 You can see there is a short trail to the craters.